elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 The same pipeline could be implemented using a single component that performs all these tasks, but that component might not be as universally re-usable.
 Consider, for example, that for another project the data resides in a different kind of storage.
 With fine-granular components you'd only have to replace the load data component with one that supports the other storage type and could retain everything else.

-Elyra includes three _generic components_ that allow for the processing of Jupyter notebooks, Python scripts, and R scripts.
+Elyra includes three _generic components_ that allow for the processing of: Jupyter notebooks, Python scripts, and R scripts.
 These components are called generic because they can be used in all runtime environments that Elyra pipelines currently support: local/JupyterLab, Kubeflow Pipelines, and Apache Airflow.

 ![Generic components in the palette](../images/user_guide/pipeline-components/generic-components-in-palette.png)